funnyapp123/halalskeletor-season0/README.md

 No player reached The End.

+There are individual releases for
+- Just "The Boys" world
+- Just "Cilantro" world
+- Both "The Boys" and "Cilantro" world files
+- the hub world
+- the creative worlds
+- all of the worlds

 Just a bit of history:

   So it was the olden days and I wanted to make a server.
 I decided to split my 2 friend groups because I have a really really smooth brain (hence why there are 2 world files).
 We were all working out fine, but the playtime dwindled due to nobody playing together because split groups.
 Eventually, 1.16 came out and the world file would corrupt if I tried to update, so we were stuck in 1.15.2, which was the real end of the server.
 Eventually, I ended the Spigot run after a couple months and revamped Halal Skeletor into vanilla.